jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

 ## Contents

  1. The Challenge
- 2. Status
+ 2. Background
- 3. Background
+ 3. Data / Resources
- 4. Data / Resources
+ 4. Progress

 ## The Challenge